Protecting Your Loved Ones With A Guardianship

 Ohio law allows the probate court to designate guardians for an adult who is mentally or physically impaired as the result of illness, injury, disability, aging, substance abuse, mental retardation, or inability to care for themselves.

 Instead of taking the risk of having a probate court appoint a guardian on your behalf, you can act today to make that decision for yourself.
-These are time-sensitive cases, and it is important to make the most of the time you have today to prepare for tomorrow.
+These are time-sensitive cases, and making the most of your time today is essential to prepare for tomorrow.
 While the process to do this can be intimidating, Mr. Butcher can help you through any of the challenges involved with guardianships, including:

-- Filing a petition to become a guardian
+- File a petition to become a guardian

 - Evaluation of the potential ward